-The definition of sibling being: Siblings are considered to be a brother or sister, half-brother or half-sister, step-brother or step-sister, adopted brother or sister, living at the same address, who attends St. Thomas More High School or St. Bernard's High School at the time of application with a reasonable expectation that he or she will still be attending at the time of the proposed admission.
+Siblings are considered to be a brother or sister, half-brother or half-sister, stepbrother or stepsister, adopted brother or sister, living at the same address, who attends St. Thomas More High School or St. Bernard's High School at the time of application with a reasonable expectation that they will be attending at the time of the proposed admission.